DEFINE AND SHARE YOUR SCHOOL’S UNIQUE VALUE

 Your school’s greatest marketing assets are already in place.
 They are in your classrooms, your back-to-school nights, your hallways, and your parking lots.

 Who are they?
 Your current students and their parents.

 It’s easy to forget about your existing population when you’re trying to boost enrollment, but maintaining good relationships with your current families is the best way to create positive word-of-mouth and expand your school’s profile.

 Your community should be aware of how special your school is and feel like they are part of something great.
 Keeping them informed and making sure they are fans of what you’re up to is an important tactic in your marketing strategy.

 Some schools actively recruit this population for marketing by creating an ambassador program.
-If students, alumni and parents are willing to represent and advocate for your school in their larger community, if would be foolish not to put their enthusiasm to constructive use.
+If students, alumni, and parents are willing to represent and advocate for your school in their larger community, it would be foolish not to put their enthusiasm to constructive use.

 Finally, your student information system is another key resource in marketing your school.
 It should make communication between stakeholders easier and provide a place to begin your marketing program and track results.